 Police: Man angry about virus closure attacks 2 with machete

-Police say a Nashville couple were in critical care after a man attacked them with a machete because he was angry about shutdowns that were taking place during the coronavirus pandemic
+Police say a Tennessee couple were in critical care after a man attacked them with a machete because he was angry about shutdowns that were taking place during the coronavirus pandemic

-Kelvin D. Edwards attacked Kevin Craft, 55, and his wife Leanne Craft, 50, on Sunday afternoon in a Public Storage in the city, the Metro Nashville Police Department said in a statement.
+Kelvin D. Edwards, 35, attacked Kevin Craft, 55, and his wife, Leanne Craft, 50, of Brentwood, on Sunday afternoon at a Public Storage site in Nashville, the Metro Nashville Police Department said in a statement.

 Edwards took the machete from his bin at the storage facility and continued striking the couple even after they were bleeding on the floor, police said.
 The victims were transported to a hospital after officers who responded to the scene used multiple tourniquets to control their bleeding.

-Police said they found Edwards, 35, with his hands raised in surrender on the street outside the facility three minutes after they got a 911 call about the attack.
+Police said they found Edwards with his hands raised in surrender on the street outside the facility three minutes after they got a 911 call about the attack.

 He was arrested and charged with two counts of attempted murder for the attack Sunday, police said.
 It was not immediately clear if he had a lawyer who could comment on his behalf.